 Heat exposure, chemical treatments, coloring, and poor grooming techniques can all lead to dry, damaged, or brittle hair.
 In such situations, shampooing and conditioning might not be enough to revive your locks.
 You may need to incorporate “pre-pooing” into your routine.
+Pre-poo is short version for pre-shampoo treatment.

-Pre-poo is short for pre-shampoo treatment.
 It’s a step that some people aren’t familiar with, yet it can do wonders for restoring hair health.
 A pre-shampoo treatment is a protective remedy designed to add extra nourishment to moisture-starved locks.

 As the name suggests, a pre-shampoo treatment is applied to hair before shampooing.
 Pre-shampoo hair treatments can come in any number of formulations, including butters, conditioners, hair masks, and hair oils.
 Depending on the particular product’s instructions, they are applied either to dry or wet hair before you cleanse with your normal shampoo and conditioner combo.